Anessali/Survival-Game/README.md

 - [x] Player can attempt to eat any item.
 Not everything is edible, though.
 - [x] Most items can be equipped as a weapon.
 A rock makes a decent weapon if you've got nothing else, but smacking stuff with a mushroom won't be very effective.
 The only items that can't be equipped as a weapon is armor.

-## Needs Management
+## Survival Mechanics
 Players need to manage hunger, thirst, and fatigue.
+In addition, they need to be able to set up a place to relax, store items, and heal from fights.
 - [x] Player becomes hungry, thirsty, and fatigued over time
 - [x] Player can eat, drink, and sleep to manage their needs.
 - [ ] Forage for food/water/items
+- [ ] Skills
 - [ ] Make camp
+- [ ] Crafting

 ## Combat
 I haven't gotten started on combat yet, but I do consider this a must before I'm willing to start calling the game a beta release.